Last Updated on

 Much of ClickUp is geared toward people who work in teams, but it’s still very useful individuals.

 Hint: after you sign up for ClickUp, and if the app ask you to watch three boarding videos, but sure to watch all of them, because you may receive a $20-off coupon for your first year subscription.

 In most task managers, tasks are presented in a linear display.
 You scroll up and down the user interface to view tasks, and for the most part there’s no calendar view.

 A vertical view of tasks makes it difficult to view all your tasks over a week or month’s time.
 This is why I had a difficult time organizing projects in Todoist.
 Todoist was great for reminding me of daily tasks, but when I wanted to manage projects and goals, I felt stuck and ended up looking for alternative solutions.
 It was these type of management problems that ultimately led me to ClickUp.

 The following are some of the ClickUp features that stand out the most and are the main reasons I switched to ClickUp.

 1. Top level Workspace, which essentially you or everyone in your team or company.

 2. Spaces, sort like departments or larger top folders for different areas of work and projects.

 5. Tasks, which inherit rules from the Spaces.

 ClickUp contains the traditional list view of tasks.
 But it goes a lot further.
 You can create what are called Statuses for each stage of your task or project.
-For my blog posts, my statuses are Idea, Started, Drafted, Revise, Proofread, Posted, and Promote.
-I can move a blog post task through these stages, especially if I plan to work on it off and on for more week, or if I’m working more than on post at a time.
+For blog posts, my statuses are Idea, Started, Drafted, Revise, Proofread, Posted, and Promote.
+The statuses come in handy when I’m working on a project for over a several weeks time.
+I can review where I left with each task.

 ClickUp provides various ways to sort tasks in columns to make it easier to filter and view them.